Aleksbgbg/AutoPick/README.md

 Scaled resolutions where the client has a physical resolution not listed in the common resolutions are likely to work but not guaranteed.
 If it doesn't work for you, file an issue and try a different client resolution for the time being.

+Scaled resolutions explicitly supported:
+- `1537x865` (`1024x576` scaled at 150%)

-All physical resolutions above 1024x576 are enabled.
+All physical resolutions above and including 1024x576 are enabled.
 If you are using a resolution below 1024x576 please tell me how you managed to achieve that :).

 A resolution is fully supported when all tests pass after the following changes are made:
 1. The following basic screens are added to `AutoPick.Tests/TestImages/{resolution}/BasicScreens`: